Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Electronic modes induced by charge perturbations

 Similarly, the spectral weights of the doping-induced states at a momentum ${\bm k}_{\parallel}$ in the one-electron-doped system are $\mathcal{O}(\frac{1}{N_{\rm u}})$, because $|_{-{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}\langle{\cal T}^{\gamma}|a_{{\bm k}_{\parallel},\sigma}|{\cal A}_{\sigma^\prime}\rangle_{{\bm k}_{\parallel{\rm F}}^+}|^2$ for $\gamma=-s^z+s^{z\prime}$, $|_{-{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}\langle{\cal C}^0|a_{{\bm k}_{\parallel},\sigma^\prime}|{\cal A}_{\sigma^\prime}\rangle_{{\bm k}_{\parallel{\rm F}}^+}|^2$, and $|_{{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}\langle{\cal C}^{1}|a^{\dagger}_{{\bm k}_{\parallel},{\bar \sigma^\prime}}|{\cal A}_{\sigma^\prime}\rangle_{{\bm k}_{\parallel{\rm F}}^+}|^2$ are $\mathcal{O}(\frac{1}{N_{\rm u}})$ according to Eq. (\ref{eq:Xk}) for $|X\rangle_{{\bm k}_{\parallel}}=|{\cal T}^{\gamma}\rangle_{-{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}$, $|{\cal C}^0\rangle_{-{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}$, and $|{\cal C}^{1}\rangle_{{\bm k}_{\parallel}+{\bm k}_{\parallel{\rm F}}^+}$ and the second terms on the right-hand sides of Eqs. (\ref{eq:adaggerX}) and (\ref{eq:aX}) for $|X\rangle_{{\bm q}_{\parallel}}=|{\cal A}_{\sigma^\prime}\rangle_{{\bm k}_{\parallel{\rm F}}^+}=|{\rm GS}\rangle^{N_{\rm h}=-1}$.

-In the $n$-hole-doped ($n$-electron-doped) system for $n\ll N_{\rm u}$, because there are essentially $n$ doped unit cells $|X\rangle_i=|{\cal R}_{\sigma^\prime}\rangle_i$ ($|{\cal A}_{\sigma^\prime}\rangle_i$) in the second terms on the right-hand sides of Eqs. (\ref{eq:adaggerX}) and (\ref{eq:aX}), the probability of adding (removing) an electron on the doped unit cells is essentially $n$ times as large as that for the 1-hole-doped (1-electron-doped) system; the spectral weights of the doping-induced states essentially become $n$ times as large as those of the 1-hole-doped (1-electron-doped) system.
+In the $n$-hole-doped ($n$-electron-doped) system for $n\ll N_{\rm u}$, because there are essentially $n$ doped unit cells $|X\rangle_i=|{\cal R}_{\sigma^\prime}\rangle_i$ ($|{\cal A}_{\sigma^\prime}\rangle_i$) in the second terms on the right-hand sides of Eqs. (\ref{eq:adaggerX}) and (\ref{eq:aX}), the probability of adding (removing) an electron on the doped unit cells is essentially $n$ times as large as that for the one-hole-doped (one-electron-doped) system; the spectral weights of the doping-induced states essentially become $n$ times as large as those of the one-hole-doped (one-electron-doped) system.
 This means that the spectral weights of the doping-induced states increase proportionally to the doping concentration $|\delta|$ in the small-$|\delta|$ regime and that the doping-induced modes and changes in the band structure can be observed, provided that a macroscopic number $\mathcal{O}(N_{\rm u})$ of holes or electrons can be introduced via doping \cite{KohnoDIS,KohnoKLM,KohnoTinduced,KohnoRPP,Eskes,DagottoDOS}.

 The dispersion relations of the doping-induced modes in the small-doping regime are almost the same as those of the small-doping limit because the momentum of the $n$-hole-doped ($n$-electron-doped) ground state generally differs from that of the $(n-1)$-hole-doped ($(n-1)$-electron-doped) ground state by the Fermi momentum, which is almost the same as that of the small-doping limit in the small-doping regime.
 The dispersion relations of the spin and charge excitations in the small-doping regime are also almost the same as those of the small-doping limit \cite{KohnoMottT,KohnoTinduced}.